Burnett2k/TrainingDashboard/readme.md

 - Endpoints/Routes:
   - provide several api endpoints which pull the data needed to create dashboards
 - Have Unit tests validate JSON format received matches a locally saved json format

-## User flow:

-1. go to the website
-2. authenticate user if first time
-3. async render minimal functioning screen
-4. begin calling api to get the key metrics
-5. paint each metric as a card on the screen

-## Things to resolve

-- figure out how to structure server properly

 ## How to Run